-There are many different dog-safe herbs and spices that you can use for added scent or flavour in your treats.
-Some have different benefits or purported health properties, so you can even tailor your seasonings to suit your dog’s health needs.
+There are many different dog-safe herbs and spices that you can use for added scent or flavour in treats.
+Some have benefits or purported health properties, so you can even tailor seasonings to suit your dog’s health needs.
 Turmeric is one of our favourites.

 Sweeteners and More

 I generally avoid adding sweeteners (other than perhaps a rare drop of honey or maple syrup).
 Blackstrap molasses is a “sweetener” for which I make an exception.
 Although its sweetness is debatable!
-Blackstrap is packed with nutritional goodness and my dogs LOVE the smell.
-A little goes a long way, so adding a small amount to treats to make them extra smelly and tasty is guilt-free in my books.
+Blackstrap is packed with nutritional goodness and my dogs like the smell.
+A little goes a long way, so adding a small amount for extra scent and flavour is still guilt-free in my books.

-Because natural colourings offer extra scent, taste, and/or nutritional value (and since the dogs prefer yum to looks), I prefer using natural options for tints.
+Because natural colourings offer extra scent, taste, and/or nutritional value (and since the dogs prefer yum to looks), I prefer using natural options.
 Check out our post on using natural tints for homemade dog treats for more details on options and colours.

 Ingredient Options for Dog Treat Flours and Grains

 Grain-Free Homemade Dog Treat Options

 If your dog is on a strict grain-free diet because of personal or medical reasons, then certain types of homemade dog treats will be problematic.
 Baked biscuits or cookies can be adapted to gluten-free for dogs with sensitivities (or pets in celiac households), but grain-free adaptations are more difficult.
-Biscuits generally require flour, and most readily available flours are ground from some form of grain.
+Biscuits generally require some sort of flour, and most readily available flours are ground from some form of grain.
 Exceptions include coconut flour and almond flour.
 These are grain-free and gluten-free, but can be difficult to work with when baking.
 Their absorbency and texture and be particularly tricky if you want to make roll-and-cut treats (see more below).
 Heart not set on baking biscuits?
 Easy as!
 Other homemade dog treat styles, like dehydrated treats, pupsicles, and gummies are all great options if you’d prefer to skip the flours and grains all together.